boyoftime/minion_rush_currencytool/README.md

 </p>

 <p align="center">
-  Made with ❤️ for everyone who supported the Someless Tricks journey.
+  Made with ❤️ for all the fans and supporters of Someless Tricks.
 </p>

 ---